kelseyhightower/vault-controller/docs/deployment-guide.md

 http://vault:8200
 ```

-To streamline this tutorial the root key has been set to:
+To streamline this tutorial the Vault root key has been set to:

 ```
 3e4a5ba1-kube-422b-d1db-844979cab098